pschool-in/curriculum/content/science/water-4.md

 Reshma carries drinking water with her when she goes for a picnic.
 Nisha saves the water left in the mug for washing her face later.
 Wrong:
-Sameer drank water from the pot and left the lid besides it.
+Sameer drank water from the pot and left the lid beside it.
 Sai empties her pot everyday to fill fresh water in it.
 ```